Pro Modified

-Pro Modified, also known as Pro Mod, is a class or division in the sport of drag racing used in the NHRA and FIA (quarter-mile) and the Professional Drag Racers Association (PDRA) (eighth-mile).
+Pro Modified, also known as Pro Mod, is a class or division in the sport of drag racing used in the NHRA and FIA (quarter-mile), the new International Hot Rod Association (IHRA) and the Professional Drag Racers Association (PDRA) (eighth-mile).
 It is similar to the Top Doorslammer class as defined by the ANDRA.

 Overview

 This division has specific rules about engines, components, bodies, etc. Pro Modifieds can either be raced on 1/4 mile or 1/8 mile tracks.
-Usually, the NHRA races Pro Mod cars on the 1/4 mile, resulting in high 5 to low 6 second passes, while the PDRA races strictly on 1/8 mile track setups, allowing for high 3 second-to low 4 second passes.
+Usually, the NHRA races Pro Mod cars on the 1/4 mile, resulting in high 5 to low 6 second passes, while the IHRA and PDRA race strictly on 1/8 mile track setups, allowing for high 3 second-to low 4 second passes.
 Despite Pro Modified cars being slower than the Top Fuel or Funny Car classes, it has become one of the most popular divisions of the sport because of being full-bodied cars resembling Pro Stock cars with a hood scoop or superchargers being permitted.

+The Professional Drag Racers Association and the 2025 version of the International Hot Rod Association's Pro Modified classes are based on which type of power adder is used (turbochargers or superchargers in Boost in PDRA or Pro Modified in IHRA, while nitrous oxide is in Nitrous, while both are allowed in IHRA Outlaw Pro Modified).
+Due to the near-limitless engine/drivetrain combinations and incredibly lenient rule system used by most Pro Modified racing organizations (for example, no manufacturers matching engine and body requirement), competing teams in this series of drag racing have virtually every freedom to make their car as fast and competitive as it can possibly be.

 The Pro Modified class originated in the UK in 1988, and was followed in the USA by the IHRA a year later.
 In Europe, Pro Modified moved from the NDRS to become an FIA class in 2006.
-The Professional Drag Racers Association's Pro Modified classes are based on which type of boost is used (turbochargers or superchargers in Boost, while nitrous oxide is in Nitrous).
-Due to the near-limitless engine/drivetrain combinations and incredibly lenient rule system used by most Pro Modified racing organizations (for example, no manufacturers matching engine and body requirement), competing teams in this series of drag racing have virtually every freedom to make their car as fast and competitive as it can possibly be.

-Pro Mod has a rich history despite only being 30 years old, but the off season between the 2009 and 2010 seasons was the most controversial in years.
+The off season between the 2009 and 2010 seasons was the most controversial in years.
 The IHRA, the first sanctioning body to run the class in the USA, dropped the class in a move to focus more on nitromethane powered vehicles.
 Picking up where the IHRA left off, the NHRA announced that through a partnership with Get Screened America, Pro Mod would become a full-fledged professional class, running a limited schedule but still competing for national event trophies and a world champion.
+The new IHRA in 2025 began running Pro Modified in three classes (Outlaw, Pro Modified, Pro Nitrous) as an eighth-mile class.

 The winningest drivers in US Pro Modified history are Scotty Cannon, Mike Janis and Shannon Jenkins.